Arkadiusz Krysik

 Cost-effectiveness is apparent to SaaS companies, but also to end users as well.

-With SaaS, customers pay a subscription fee to access the software, which is typically less than the cost of purchasing and installing the software on their own servers.
+With SaaS model, customers pay a subscription fee to access the software, which is typically less than the cost of purchasing and installing the software on their own servers.
 This makes it more affordable for businesses of all sizes to access the software tools they need.

 Scalability